oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

   `Slides <presentations/2020-03-25-USM-for-TAB.pdf>`__

-  * Pointer-based memory management, complimentary to SYCL buffers
+  * Pointer-based memory management, complementary to SYCL buffers
   * What is the latency for pointer queries?

     * Have not measured, but it requires calls into driver and is not